jio-gl/openai-proxy-python/DOCS.md

 1. Verify the server is running (`python run.py`)
 2. Check if the port is already in use (`lsof -i :8000`)
 3. Ensure your client is configured to use the correct URL
+4. If using a custom port, update your client URL to match (e.g., `http://localhost:8001/v1`)

+### Rate Limiting or Timeout Errors

+If you receive rate limiting or timeout errors from OpenAI:

+1. Check your OpenAI API usage dashboard for any account limitations
+2. Verify your API key has sufficient quota remaining
+3. Try increasing the timeout settings in the proxy (edit `app/proxy.py`)
+4. Run the proxy with debug mode to see the exact error messages from OpenAI

 ## Docker Support